-Based on 2011-2015 combined death files, congenital malformation was the most common cause of death among infants in PHR 7; this was similar to all other PHRs.
-Other causes of infant death listed as top five leading causes in this region included short gestation and low birth weight, unintentional injuries, maternal complications of pregnancy, and maternal complications of placenta.
-PHR 7 was the only region that SIDS did not make the top five leading causes of infant mortality.
-Compared to previous 2006-2010 data, the region saw a decrease in infant deaths caused by congenital malformation, SIDS, unintentional injuries, and maternal complications of pregnancy.
+Based on 2011-2015 combined death files, congenital malformation was the most common cause of death among infants in PHR 9/10; this was similar to all other PHRs.
+Other causes of infant death listed as top five leading causes in this region included SIDS, unintentional injuries, short gestation and low birth weight, and infections in the perinatal period.
+Compared to previous 2006-2010 data, PHR 9/10 saw an increase in infant deaths caused by unintentional injuries and SIDS.